Meet the President

 Reflecting his vision of the modern public research university, Georgia State adopted a dynamic 10-year strategic plan that has fueled its emergence as one of the nation’s premier urban research universities.
 Dr. Becker was named one of America’s 10 most innovative university presidents by Washington Monthly in 2015, and the university was ranked the fourth most innovative university in the country by U.S. News & World Report magazine in 2017.

-The university has set a series of records for enrollment, graduation rates and total graduates.
+The university has set records for enrollment, graduation rates and total graduates.
 Dr. Becker has placed a high priority on ensuring financial support for students, and need- and merit-based scholarship funds distributed by the university have tripled since his arrival.
 Under his leadership, Georgia State has set fund-raising records.

 Georgia State’s consolidation with Georgia Perimeter College (GPC) in 2016 brought the university’s student enrollment to more than 50,000, making it the largest university in Georgia and one of the largest in the nation.
 In mandating the consolidation, the University System of Georgia Board of Regents said it anticipated Georgia State’s highly successful student success initiatives would have a major impact on the performance of students at GPC, a two-year college.